 As it turns out, my enthusiasm for these businesses had more to do with just wanting something to do rather than starting up a new full time career.
 This is not to say I didn’t take things seriously — I really believed I wanted to these opportunities to be successful.
 But if I had sat down and thought about it for more than one second, I would have acknowledged that there was no way I was going to put in the effort that was required.
 From my own experiences of having built a successful company, each of these new businesses would have taken years to develop, and only if I was willing to put in 80 or more hours of work per week, and that’s per business.
 The reality is I just didn’t want to work that hard.
 Remember, my plan was to do all this part time.
 So, what I thought I wanted to do was not what I really wanted at all.

 That realization came to me one day at about 3 in the morning as I was staring out the window and thinking about all these ventures.
-In the self-conversation that followed, I told myself that if I really wanted to do something productive, stick with what I know.
+I told myself that if I really wanted to do something productive, stick with what I know.
 I’m a researcher and psychologist by training and experience, and so I decided to go back into the field I love and write about topics that interest me.
 My first book was on retirement, because I just had to find out if other retirees were acting as crazy as I was.

 While these lessons cost me quite a few bucks, still I am glad I went through the process of experimenting.
 If I hadn’t I might still be wondering if I could have made a go at any of these businesses, or would have enjoyed watching them grow.
 In the end, what I really enjoyed was shutting them all down, and knowing that I was completely through with the idea of doing anything like that again.